KanoknartMeen/toy-robot/readme.md

 mvn test -Dtest="ToyControllerTest"
 ```

-To get you code coverage report navigate to the target > site > jacoco > index.html
+To get the code coverage report navigate to the target > site > jacoco > index.html